Who's Behind Listverse?

 5 Edward McBride

 Thirty-year-old Edward McBride was training to be a Special Forces commando with the Australian Army when he decided to withdraw in 2005 because he had injured his knees.
-During that time, he lodged two complaints and applied for a medical discharge, but it would take four months for that to happen.
+He lodged two complaints and applied for a medical discharge during that time, but it would take four months for that to happen.

 Around the same time that he injured himself, McBride was getting heavily involved in Scientology.
 In August 2006, McBride took out a $20,000 bank loan to pay for three classes.
 By the time he finished the classes, he was going to church three nights a week and all day Saturday.
 He was also going through the auditing process.
 The last part of the process involved being measured by an electropsychometer, or an “E-meter” (pictured above).
 This is a low-level electrical reader that, according to Scientologists, detects changes in the human psyche.